silvasara/infra-as-code/README.md

 # infra-as-code

-Repository for learning of Terraform using AWS.
+Repository for learning of Terraform and Ansible using AWS.